ascott1/ethical-web-dev/web-apps-privacy-security/04-security.md

 ## Cross-Site Request Forgery (CSRF)

 Cross-site Request Forgery (CSRF) is a type of attack where a site uses a user's browser to manipulate our web application.
 Through CSRF an attacker can forge login requests or complete actions that are typically done by a logged in user such as post comments, transfer money, or change user account details.
 These attacks can occur by utilizing both browser cookies or user IP address information.
-Where cross-site scripting (XSS) is done by exploiting a user's trust in our site, CSRF is an exploiting the trust a site has in the user's browser.
+Where cross-site scripting (XSS) is done by exploiting a user's trust in our site, CSRF is an exploit in the trust a site places in the user's browser.

 [Wikipedia](https://en.wikipedia.org/wiki/Cross-site_request_forgery) defines the following common CSRF characteristics: